 Sandy DUI Defense Attorney

 If you have been arrested for an alleged DUI, the clock is already running on your rights.
-It is essential that you consult with an experienced DUI attorney immediately following your arrest because license suspension is mandatory in Utah unless you request a hearing within 10 days of your arrest.
-Your attorney can file the request for a hearing with the Drivers License Division of the Utah Department of Public Safety.
-If you or your attorney fails to request this hearing in a timely manner, you are nearly guaranteed to face a suspension of at least 120 days even for first offenses.
-If you are under the legal drinking age of 21 or have been previously convicted of a DUI the suspension and other penalties are harsher.
+It is essential that you consult with an experienced DUI attorney immediately following your arrest because license suspension is mandatory in Utah.
+If you are under the legal drinking age of 21 or have been previously convicted of a DUI, the suspension and other penalties could be harsher.

-An experienced DUI lawyer serving Sandy, Utah can delay and possibly stop the automatic suspension of your license.
+Our experienced Sandy, UT DUI defense lawyers can delay and possibly stop the automatic suspension of your license.
 Just as importantly, we also handle the criminal portion of the DUI proceedings strategically and professionally.
-We know that DUI charges can cause a significant amount of anxiety and uncertainty.
+We know that DUI charges may cause a significant amount of anxiety and uncertainty.
 That is why we always explain the process and what you can expect clearly and directly.
-We reduce your uncertainty while fighting for your rights.
+Call Overson Law, PLLC at (801) 758-2287 to arrange a free consultation about your charges.

-What is the Legal Process for a DUI Charge in Utah?
+What is the Legal Process for a DUI Charge in Sandy?

-In Utah a DUI proceeding requires appearances in both the Utah courts and in the Driver License Division of the Utah department of Public Safety.
-Generally speaking one of the first steps in the process of a criminal charge is the arraignment.
-At the arraignment the charges against you are read formally.
+No matter how serious or minor your charges may be, the legal process in any case can be overwhelmingly complicated and intimidating.
+In Utah, a DUI proceeding requires appearances in both the Utah courts and in the Driver License Division of the Utah department of Public Safety.
+Generally speaking, one of the first steps in the process of a criminal charge is the arraignment.
+At the arraignment you will be formally informed of the charges against you.
 Following the reading of the charges, the judge asks you how you plead to these charges.
 You may plead guilty to the offense or not guilty.
 If you plead not guilty, the criminal matter will be marked for a pretrial conference.
 If you plead guilty or are convicted of the offense you could face:

 - Time in jail